firstbatchxyz/dria-cli/README.md

 yarn install
 ```

-You can run the CLI as if you calling `npx dria` with the following command:
+You can run the CLI as if you are calling `npx dria` with the following command:

 ```sh
 yarn cli